scstan/neocrawl/README.md

 <p>1.
 SetupDB </p>
 <p>This will generate a .json, in the graphs directory, with all the "models" in your database
 <br>Every usage of this endpoint updates the .json with your lates database mapping
-<br>It is reccomended to use this endpoint everytime you deploy you application
+<br>It is recommended to use this endpoint everytime you deploy you application
 <br>Please note that this may take a bit depending on your database size</p>
 ``` POST {{base_url}}/api/setupdb```
 ```